Associate Professor of German

 Ph.D., Germanic Languages and Literatures, Harvard University, 2002

 About Grant Henley

 Before entering academe I served as a missionary in Germany planting churches in both Munich and Berlin between 1988 and 1992 during the fall of the Berlin Wall and German Reunification.
-I also worked as a minister with several congregations of the churches of Christ in the United States.
+I also worked as a minister with several congregations of the churches of Christ in the United States for many years.

 In addition to my academic interests, I enjoy spending time with my wonderful wife, Amy, and my two sons, Dan and Joel.
 I also like swimming, bicycling, and tropical aquaria.

 - German 332: Multicultural Germany: The Holocaust and Contemporary Jewish Experience